Executive Team

 Hide info

-Aleksei Zeifman is an Investment Manager at RV Invest.
-Aleksei holds a PhD in computational chemistry and an MBA from Mannheim Business School.
-Aleksei brings over a decade of experience in the biotech sector.
-He co-founded a drug development startup in the field of oncology and later transitioned to the venture capital side.
-Prior to RV Invest he invested in Biotech and Medtech startups at RBV Capital and SCOR Ventures (CVC arm of a tier 1 reinsurance company SCOR).
-In addition to Asgard Therapeutics, Aleksei represents RV Invest at the board of directors of Valink Therapeutics.
+Alexey Zeifman is an Investment Director at RV Invest.
+Alexey holds a PhD in computational chemistry and an MBA from Mannheim Business School.
+Alexey brings over a decade of experience in the biotech sector, combining perspectives from both VC and founder sides.
+Prior to RV Invest he invested in biotech startups at Biovision Ventures and SCOR Ventures.
+In addition to Asgard Therapeutics, Alexey serves on the board of directors of Valink Therapeutics, Akribion Therapeutics, Diagonal Therapeutics, Alesta Therapeutics, Arda Therapeutics.

 Johnson & Johnson Innovation – JJDC, Inc., Board Member